 1. Understand Today’s Tech Landscape

 As new services and platforms roll out, the marketplace changes drastically.
 That means the strategies that worked even two years ago are going to fall flat for many investors today.
-In 2020, many VC investors and capital funds are looking into the way companies plan to harness 5G networks, the newest and fastest mobile data connection.
+Many VC investors and capital funds are looking into the way companies plan to harness 5G networks, the newest and fastest mobile data connection.
 The high bandwidth and relatively low cost of operation for the transmission rate looks to provide new opportunities for video-oriented content, included B2B video apps that help you communicate better with clients, contractors, and even professionals within your organization who work from other locations.
 Appealing to an investor by invoking the ways your startup will use major innovations like 5G can help you make a presentation that is better grounded in the reality of the moment.
 It also shows how you are poised to use new resources as they come available, which speaks well to your ability to adapt once your company is established and flourishing.
 That makes it look better as a long-term investment, not just a short ride to an IPO.

 2. Understand the Competition

 Another aspect of harnessing new technologies and platforms to make sure your product is both relevant and powerful is understanding the other players who are currently launching and those getting ready to launch.
 It’s not hard to see who will be making an IPO soon, because hotly anticipated tech offerings are known for months or even a year plus in advance.
 What’s going to require a little more work is understanding what other companies at your early stage of development are doing, as well as how you can distinguish yourself from them.
 For instance, using SaaS models to deliver an AI-driven product is a current trend in a number of fields.
 If your company uses AI in its product, you need to have the informational resources to know who is using a model parallel to yours on a different application and who is going to be your direct competition.

 3. Understand Your Investor’s Specialty